Dahlia-Chehata/DBMS-JDBC/README.md

 	this classes will be explained briefly in the next few lines.
 The other package is the package responsible for drawing table neatly, this package was downloaded from GitHub.

-        SQL Statements Parser Class
+        SQL statements parser class
         It class follows the Singleton Design Pattern since we only need to create a single object to be used in out program and to control synchronization if threads are used in order to prevent statements execution conflict.
 	The statement is entered to this class where it checks that the statements a right